Today’s episode is on self-compassion, which is what you give to yourself when you stop being overly giving.

 I showed my girlfriend a button she never saw in her accounting program, and it completely flushed her frustrations out of her system.
 She was elated!
 It was a simple thing that completely altered her state.

 Be giving with what you know.
 The more knowledge you give, the more people around you become your allies, not your enemies.
 Unless they really are your enemy, but you’ll weed those people out soon enough.

 My message to end this show is this: Teach someone something that makes their life easier.

 Look for things that they do that seem to frustrate them, and figure out if you can find an easier way to do what they need to do.

-If you have a boss, do this for him or her, and you’ll soon find your relationship gets a lot better.
-Just sayin! 😉
+If you have a boss, do this for him or her, and you’ll soon find your relationship getting a lot better.

 And with that, open your mind and step into your power, and be firm in your decisions and actions so that you can create the life you want.
 Always take steps to evolve your consciousness and your awareness.
 You are powerful beyond measure, and above all, and this is something I absolutely know to be true about you, you are amazing.